35ajstern/simple_academic_website/index.md

 <img style="float: right;" src="../assets/headshot.jpg" width="300">

-I'm interested in studying the evolution of complex traits -- in particular, how adaptation and natural selection have shaped who we are today: i.e., modern human phenotypic and genetic variation.
+I'm interested in how genetics relate to variation and evolution of complex traits; in particular, how adaptation and natural selection have shaped who we are today (i.e., modern human phenotypic and genetic variation).
 My work draws on a combination of population and statistical genetics, and is broadly focused on using DNA sequence data and/or GWAS to build methods to study adaptation and complex trait evolution.

 Some of my specific research interests are:
 <ul>